How to Make Creamy, Restaurant-Style Artichoke Soup at Home

 Expert Tips

-- Can I use fresh artichokes?
-Yes, but you will need to cook and clean them before use.
+Can I use fresh artichokes?
+Yes, just cook and clean them before blending.

 “Cooking is like love.
 It should be entered into with abandon or not at all.” – Harriet Van Horne